Lovat Dickson: Biography

 Lovat Dickson was born in Victoria, Australia to parents of United Empire Loyalist descent.
 His father was a mining engineer.
 At the age of seven, he moved with his family to Rhodesia (now Zimbabwe), and at eleven he was sent to school in England.
 At age fifteen, he moved to Canada, where he worked in a mining camp near Jasper, Alberta.
 A precocious entrepreneur, he founded and edited the Blue Diamond Mine newsletter while in Jasper.
 He began studies at the University of Alberta (U of A) in 1923, graduating in 1927 with first class honours in English and earning the Lieutenant Governor’s Gold Medal and a Royal Society of Canada Fellowship in English literature.
 He earned a Master of Arts degree from the U of A in 1929, but by this time he had already returned to England, where he embarked on a successful career as an editor and publisher.
 He was first assistant editor of the Fortnightly Review, and later the editor of the Review of Reviews.
 He started his own publishing company in 1932, called Lovat Dickson Limited, later forming a publishing partnership with Piers Gilchrist Thompson.
-He also founded the short-lived Lovat Dickson’s Magazine (20 issues, November 1933 to June 1935) in which he published short stories by such writers as Walter de la Mare, H. E. Bates, Fritiof Nilsson, V. S. Pritchett, and D. H. Lawrence.
+He also founded the short-lived Lovat Dickson’s Magazine (20 issues, November 1933 to June 1935) in which he published short stories by such writers as Walter de la Mare, H. E. Bates, Fritiof Nilsson, V. S. Pritchett, D. H. Lawrence, and Vladimir Nabokov.

-One of his principal successes as a publisher was Pilgrims of the Wild by Grey Owl, whom Dickson made a celebrity in England by taking him on two highly successful promotional tours in the late 1930s.
-Grey Owl and Dickson became friends and Dickson wrote two biographies of the enigmatic Englishman that appeared in 1939 and 1973.
+One of his major successes as a publisher was Pilgrims of the Wild by Grey Owl.
+Dickson made Grey Owl a celebrity in Great Britain by taking him on two highly successful promotional tours in 1935 and 1937.
+Pilgrims of the Wild was a huge bestseller when it was published in 1934, and Grey Owl's popularity in the United Kingdom reached a "phenomenal" level.
+Dickson at the time believed Grey Owl's claims to be indigenous.
+Grey Owl and Dickson became friends and Dickson wrote two memoirs of the enigmatic Englishman: Half Breed (1939) and Wilderness Man: The Strange Story of Grey Owl (1973).
+In a review of Wilderness Man, Tamela Topolie wrote that Dickson "...attempted to balance the myth against the reality of one of the strangest characters of the Canadian frontier...Dickson has written an entertaining story of a real eccentric and a vanishing way of life.
+He has painstakingly pieced together the tapestry of Grey Owl’s life through interviews and research.
+Whether the reader dislikes or admires his character, the story captivates the imagination".